geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 7. On the **Completed the Microsoft Online Services Sign-in Assistant Setup Wizard** page, select **Finish**.

-8. Close this tab in Internet Explorer.
+8. Close this Download Center tab in Internet Explorer.

 9. If Windows PowerShell is still open from the previous task when you added the custom domain, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of **Windows PowerShell** just as you did in the prior task.